Tencent/TurboTransformers/README.md

 1. Supporting both Transformers Encoder and Decoder.
 2. Supports Variable Length inputs.
 No time-consuming offline tuning is required.
 You can change the batch size and the sequence length of request at real-time.
 3. Excellent CPU / GPU performance.
+Backend is implemented with hand-crafted OpenMP and CUDA code and involved with some inovative tricks.
 4. Perfect Usibility.
-TurboTransformers supports python and C++ APIs.
+Supports python and C++ APIs.
 5. Smart Batching.
 Minimize zero-padding overhead for a batch of requests of different lengths.
+6. Memory Efficiency.
+A new model-aware allocator ensure small memory usage in variable-length request serving.
 It can be used as a plugin for pytorch.
 Tthe end-to-end acceleration is obtained by adding a few lines of python code.

 TurboTransformers has been applied to multiple online BERT service scenarios in Tencent.